-Watercolor painting of Plymouth Lighthouse in Plymouth, Massachusetts during Winter
+Watercolor painting of Plymouth Lighthouse during Winter.

 Plymouth Lighthouse, also known as Gurnet Light overlooks Plymouth harbor in Massachusetts.
 It is only accessible by going through the neighboring town of Duxbury, which I did on a beautiful, sunny day in mid-Winter.